robgaston/blog/_posts/2016-02-29-hatemap-and-sec-primary.md

 > Is he really so stupid that he thinks Southerners aren’t offended by the Ku Klux Klan and David Duke?
 Is he really so ignorant of Southern voters that he thinks this is the way to their heart?

-Could be, but [all indications](http://fivethirtyeight.com/features/super-tuesday-preview-republican-presidential-election-2016/) are he'll come out on top tomorrow regardless.
+Could be, but [all indications](http://fivethirtyeight.com/features/super-tuesday-preview-republican-presidential-election-2016/) are he'll come out on top tomorrow regardless, which makes this all even more troubling.
+It would appear that even *this* isn't offensive enough.